lay295/TwitchDownloader/README.md

 ```
 sudo chmod +x TwitchDownloaderCLI
 ```
-4. You can now start using the donwloader, for example:
+4. You can now start using the downloader, for example:
 ```
 ./TwitchDownloaderCLI -m VideoDownload --id <vod-id-here> -o out.mp4
 ```